lunarcloud/rpg-maker-vx-installer-scripts/README.md

 # rpg-vx-ace-deb-creator
-Create debian packages for RPG Maker VX Ace games which use [mkxp](https://github.com/Ancurio/mkxp) and optionally wine.
+Create debian packages for RPG Maker VX (Ace) games which use [mkxp](https://github.com/Ancurio/mkxp) and optionally wine.

 ## Instructions
+  1. Create a folder for your installer project
-  1. Drop your extracted game into this folder
+  2. Drop your RPG Maker VX game into this folder
-  2. Create the game.png
+  3. Create the game.png
+  4. Create your gameinfo.conf
-  3. (Optional) create the company.png
+  5. (Optional) create the company.png
-  4. (Optional) create a license.txt
+  6. (Optional) create a license.txt
-  5. Create your gameinfo.conf
-  6. Run build-package.sh
-  7. Test and distribute your deb files
+  7. Run gui.sh or individually run build-* scripts
+  8. ???
+  9. Profit!